 If you output a list of all the program definitions using %SDUMP without any operands, the namespace is listed fully under its original name and under all alias names.

-AID provides such a mechanism with the %ALIAS command (see page 118).
+AID provides such a mechanism with the %ALIAS command (see page 124).

-'''

-Alias assignment in the C++ program:
+Alias assignment in the C++ program: namespace FJ = Fujitsu;

-'''